hubertrykala93/python/python/black_jack_game/README.md

 Class Deck has following methods:

-- def take_card - with parameter card as Card class.
+- def take_card - takes a parameter card as Card class object and return None.
 User draws card which is added to empty card list.
-- def calculate_points - method calculating users points.
+- def calculate_points - method calculating users points and return them as integer.
 At the top of this method two variables was created.
   - points - calculate user points
   - number_of_aces - calculate aces in user hand.